 On the day that A-level results were released, I was up at six in morning.
 I logged straight into Ucas Track, desperate to see if I had got into my dream university, but my heart dropped as I realised that I hadn’t received the grades I needed for my first choice.
 I was heartbroken and I panicked after realising that my insurance choice, although fine as a backstop, was not the right university for me.

-After almost having a breakdown, I noticed that Bournemouth University were advertising opportunities to get in through clearing.
-I rang the clearing helpline number and was put through to a woman, who was very helpful.
-She gave me a quick interview over the phone asking about my previous experience and why I wanted to go to Bournemouth, then said: "We'd like to offer you a place here."
+After almost having a breakdown, I noticed that Bournemouth University was advertising opportunities to get in through clearing.
+I rang the clearing helpline and was put through to a woman who was very helpful.
+She gave me a quick interview over the phone asking about my previous experience and why I wanted to go to Bournemouth, then said: “We’d like to offer you a place here.”